 - The Town's population continues to increase.
-The 2010 Census reflects a population of 33,518, while the 2016 U.S. Census reflects a population of 38,222. - The Town of Indian Trail's unemployment rate as of June 30, 2019, was 3.7% compared to Union County's rate of 3.9% and the State average of 4.2%. - Tax revenue allocations to the Debt Service and Capital Reserve Fund will remain at five cents and can only be utilized for debt services and capital expenditures as specified in the Capital Reserve Fund Ordinance and any subsequent amendments thereto in the current or future fiscal years.
-The total tax rate will remain at \$0.185 per \$100.

-• Budgeted expenditures for governmental activities increased slightly overall or stayed the same as last year.
+The latest population from the State Treasurer is 39,393. - The Town of Indian Trail's unemployment rate as of June 30, 2020, was 5.4% compared to Union County's rate of 5.5% and the State average of 7.0%. - Tax revenue allocations to the Debt Service and Capital Reserve Fund will remain at five cents and can only be utilized for debt services and capital expenditures as specified in the Capital Reserve Fund Ordinance and any subsequent amendments thereto in the current or future fiscal years.
+The total tax rate will remain at \$0.185 per \$100. - Budgeted expenditures for governmental activities increased slightly overall or stayed the same as last year.
 This year's emphasis will be on the Town's infrastructure, technology, and to continue to maintain/enhance all of our municipal services.

-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

-Governmental Activities: The 2019-2020 operating budget provides for resources to address the Town's daily needs, as well as, continuing the Debt Service and Capital Reserve Fund so the Council can continue to address quality of life and capital improvement programs.
+Governmental Activities: The 2020-2021 operating budget provides for resources to address the Town's daily needs, as well as, continuing the Debt Service and Capital Reserve Fund so the Council can continue to address quality of life and capital improvement programs.
 This budget continues the process of Council having the ability to have specific funds to address town infrastructure needs, whether through repair, construction or reconstruction, acquiring and developing parks, greenways, recreational area and open spaces, acquisition or construction of municipal structures and capital equipment and address the debt associated with these future endeavors.